convisoappsec/conviso-docs/docs/cli/installation.md

 ---
 id: installation
-title: Installation
+title: CLI
-sidebar_label: Installation
+sidebar_label: Overview
 ---

-This is a command line tool to interact with [convisoappsec] flow api.
-This aims to be very useful for integrations development.
 ## Overview
-The primary goal of the flowcli aims to be a developer friendly tool.
-The tool will automate as many steps as possible to decrease spent time on an integration with [appsec flow].
-Using this tool the integration with your [CI/CD] platform will be easy.
-At your [CI/CD] you be able to perform [SAST] and [DAST] analysis, send source code to be reviewed by our analysts and order features availables in your [appsec flow account].
+Flow CLI is a command line interface tool to interact with AppSec Flow.

+The primary goal of the CLI is to be a developer friendly tool which automates different functionalities, letting users interact more easily with the platform.

+You can use the CLI locally and also inside your [CI/CD] to be able to use the following features:
+- Perform security scans analysis (SAST, SCA, IaC, Container)
+- Set policies to block the pipeline depending on different criterias
+- Send diff versions of your source code application to later be reviewed by your own security team or Conviso's (when subscribed to our professional services license)

 ## Requirements
-To install flowcli some dependecies are required:
+To install the CLI some dependecies are required:
 * python3 >= 3.4.
 See [python3 download]
 * pip.
 See [pip guide]
 * git.
 See [git download]